Surgery to Treat Lung Cancer

 There are several types of lung resection (removal) procedures used for lung cancer, depending on the tumor location and size, as well as your lung function:

 Pneumonectomy involves the removal of an entire lung.
-This extensive surgery is reserved for centrally located cancers or cases where the function of the removed lung is greatly diminished.
+This extensive surgery is reserved for centrally located cancers.
+It may also be used to remove a severely-damaged lung.

 Lobectomy involves the removal of an entire lobe, while the remaining healthy lobe(s) of the lung is (are) preserved.
 This is the most common procedure for lung cancer.
 In some cases, 2 lobes are removed (bilobectomy).